yunningtang/ChildCheating_Clustering/README.md

 # ChildCheating_Clustering

-Re-run of the child-cheating facial micro-expression analysis (Kang Lee Lab, DSI phase).
+Re-run of the child-cheating facial micro-expression analysis ).
 Pipeline: cheating-latency check, temporal slope features for 52 MediaPipe blendshapes across 13 phases × 2/5/10s windows, three-mode UMAP+HDBSCAN clustering, tiered video-verification list.

 The previous laptop crash wiped the original code.
 This repo is the rebuild from scratch.